wingedpanther/nmbi/content/posts/nmbi/Overseas-Recognition-Prep/index.md

 3. **Transcript**
 4. **Syllabus**
 5. **Qualification Form** ([download](https://www.nmbi.ie/NMBI/media/NMBI/Qualification-Form.pdf?ext=.pdf) it from NMBI)
 6. **Employment Verification form** ([download](https://www.nmbi.ie/NMBI/media/NMBI/Employment-Form.pdf?ext=.pdf) it from NMBI).
-You need to get it filled by current and previous employers.**
+You need to get it filled by current and previous employers.
 7. **Good Standing Certificate(CCPS)** from the Nursing Councils you have registered.
 8. **Nursing Registration Certificate**

-### Additional Documents(If applicable, not mandatory)
+### Additional Documents(Optional) & Instructions
-1. Affidavit/notarised copy of marriage certificate(For name change or expansion of name(initials ins the name), if there is name difference in passport and certificates)
+1. You need to get an affidavit if your name appears differently on your certificates or the documents mentioned above.
+After marriage, spouse name may be added to your name, or you may have initials in your name.
-2. Employment gap declaration
+2. Write an explanation letter if you have gap in your career.
+You can create a Word document, then export it to a PDF and submit it under the employment details section.
-3. Explanation for unofficial email address on the official letterhead from the college or/and employers.
+3. Get an explanation from your employer(s) and/or college principal if they do not have an official email address (if they have email in Gmail or Yahoo).
+Please note that this explanation must be written on their official letter-head document.
-4. An Explanation if you have worked without nursing council registeration
+4. Write an explanation if you have worked without nursing council registration
-5. An Explanation if you have worked with any state of india other than the state where you have regsitered as a Nurse.
+5. Write an explanation if you have worked in any state of India other than the state where you have registered as a nurse.
-6. An explanation if the signatory's designation does not match what NMBI requires (the designation is indicated on the employment form).
+6. Write an explanation if the signatory's designation does not match what NMBI requires (the designation is indicated on the employment form).
-7. Affidavit/notarised if date of birth is different.
+7. Get an affidavit if your date of birth appears differently on your certificates or the documents mentioned above

 ### List of documents required from the college